After initial setup and connecting to the JVMs to monitor, OverOps starts analyzing the code. This procedure is unique to the initial setup.

 Note: Do not stop OverOps or restart the server during the analysis as this may cause exception data to be lost.

-Once the analysis is completed, the errors thrown during the analysis are fully processed, and you can click on them to open the exception analysis:
+Once the analysis is completed, the event thrown during the analysis are fully processed, and you can click on them to open the exception analysis:

 New exceptions are fully processed within 30 seconds or less.